Share

 But it’s important to have an idea for yourself too.

 I had this conversation with an investor recently.
 They were weighing up the 1-year rate and the floating rate.
-As of Friday, the average floating rate stands at 8.55%, while the average 1-year fixed rate is 7.33%.
+The average floating rate stood at 8.55%, while the average 1-year fixed rate was 7.33%.

 Both are high interest rates.

-If she chooses the floating rate she'll have to pay a higher rate (+1.22%).
-But she has flexibility to take advantage of lower interest rates ... if they come up.
-So she could save a substantial amount of interest over time. if you decide to pay down your loan more aggressively.
+If she chose the floating rate she'd have to pay a higher rate (+1.22%).
+But she had flexibility to take advantage of lower interest rates ... if they come up.
+So she could save a substantial amount of interest over time.

 Most financial advisers will suggest a mix of the two.